 Approximately 92% of adults have experienced a cavity.
 Cavities occur as a result of tooth decay, and if left untreated, they can severely damage teeth and lead to a decline in oral health.
-Though cavities are common, at Bourne Dental Associates, Bourne dentists Drs.
-Glavin and Perdomo can easily fix them using a routine, restorative dental treatment called a dental filling, also known as a tooth filling.
+Though cavities are common, at Bourne Dental Associates, your Bourne dental provider can easily fix them using a routine, restorative dental treatment called a dental filling, also known as a tooth filling.

 What Is a Dental Filling?

 A dental filling can be made out of a variety of materials and is used to fill and seal the hole caused by a cavity, preventing decay from spreading to the rest of the tooth.
-During your visit, Dr. Glavin or Dr. Perdomo will quickly, easily, and comfortably removes decay from a tooth before it progresses.
+During your visit, your Bourne dentist will quickly, easily, and comfortably removes decay from a tooth before it progresses.
 The type of tooth filling that is used is largely based on your needs and preferences.

 Types of Fillings